izakpavel/izakpavel.github.io/_posts/2020-01-12-animating-complex-shapes-in-swiftui.markdown

 ## AnimatableData

 Animating simple shapes is easy thanks to `animatableData` property.
-We have seen example of such animation in my previous post about [custom controls].
+We have seen an example of such animation in my previous post about [custom controls].
 The magic behind `animatableData` is actually quite simple math.
 During the animation, the property value is being interpolated (or extrapolated in case of spring animation) from starting to the ending value according to the animation timing curve.

-To demonstrate it once again, lets start with a simple rectangle with cout-out rounded corners.
+To demonstrate it once again, let's start with a simple rectangle with cout-out rounded corners.

 {% highlight swift %}
 struct CoutOutRectangle: Shape {